tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

     ![make-blobs.png](Images/make-blobs.png)

+* Highlight to students that the `random_state` parameter is used to preserve the state of the output from `make_blobs`.
+The value passed to `random_state` serves as a numerical bookmark for the data set returned from `make_blobs`.
+The goal is to produce the same data set no matter how many times the code is re-ran.
+If `random_state` is not preserved, `make_blobs` would generate a new random data set each time it's executed.

+  * Reassure students that the `random_state` argument will not prevent the `make_blobs` function from creating a randomized data set.
+It just ensures that if you want to retrieve that same randomized data set, you can (using the parameter provided, e.g. 42).

+  * This means that `X` and `y` will always be the same value as long as `random_state=42` is provided.

+  * Emphasize that this helps ensure the same data set is used to train the model, even if the `make_blobs` function is re-executed.

+  * Underscore that if `random_state` is not provided, a new randomized data set will be output everytime the process is ran.

 * Depending on time, further explain that the process of clustering data points into classes/groups is called **centering**.

   * Explain to students that **centering** is a a part of the pre-process step of advanced analytics that helps dictate the number of classes/groups to create. **Centering** improves the performance of logistic regression models by ensuring that all data points share the same starting mean value.
 Data points with the same starting mean value are clustered together.